NuGet/Insights/docs/tables/CatalogLeafItems.md

 | -------------- | --------------------------------------------------------------------- |
 | PackageDelete  | Minimal deletion metadata at a moment when the package is deleted     |
 | PackageDetails | The latest package metadata at a moment when the package is available |

+## Deprecation schema

+The scheme of this object matches the package [deprecation object](https://learn.microsoft.com/en-us/nuget/api/registration-base-url-resource#package-deprecation) in the NuGet V3 protocol.

+## Vulnerabilities schema

+The scheme of each object in the array matches the package [vulnerability object](https://learn.microsoft.com/en-us/nuget/api/registration-base-url-resource#vulnerabilities) in the NuGet V3 protocol.